sympower/dt-data-load-tool/docs/website/docs/general-usage/destination-tables.md

 In the example above, we explicitly set the `dataset_name` to `mydata`.
 If you don't set it, it will be set to the pipeline name with a suffix `_dataset`.

-Be aware that the schema referred to in this section is distinct from the [dlt Schema](schema.md).
+Be aware that the schema referred to in this section is distinct from the [data_load_tool Schema](schema.md).
 The database schema pertains to the structure and organization of data within the database, including table definitions and relationships.
-On the other hand, the "dlt Schema" specifically refers to the format and structure of normalized data within the dlt pipeline.
+On the other hand, the "data_load_tool Schema" specifically refers to the format and structure of normalized data within the data_load_tool pipeline.

 ## Tables